echo2r/LiFi_PLC/README.md

 8.Now, start up the terminal and go to the ns-3-dev directory

-9.While in this directory build all the NS3 modules (if unsure use the installation guide to help, I use ubuntu and my command is ./waf build)
+9.While in this directory build all the NS3 modules

-10.It is optional to enable tests and examples but it should build regardless ( build will take sometimes! have your coffee ready!)
+10.It is optional to enable tests and examples but it should build regardless

 now you can use the vlcnew-module in ns3 simulations